Holographic spin alignment of $J/\psi$ meson in magnetized plasma: Summary and Outlook

 In experiments, the spin of $J/\psi$ is described by five parameters $\lambda_\theta$, $\lambda_\varphi$, $\lambda_{\theta\varphi}$, $\lambda_\varphi^\perp$, and $\lambda_{\theta\varphi}^\perp$, which can be measured by the angular distribution of decay products in the decay process $J/\psi\rightarrow\mu^+\mu^-$.
 In this paper, we first focus on the case that the meson's momentum is parallel to the magnetic field in the rest frame of the thermal bath.
 For this case, the meson's spin density matrix is diagonal if we work in the helicity frame, indicating that $\lambda_\theta^\text{H}$ is the only nonvanishing parameter.
 We analyze through numerical simulations the dependence of spectral functions and $\lambda_\theta^\text{H}$ on the magnetic field strength, meson's momentum, and temperature.
 We find that the magnetic field induces $\lambda_\theta^\text{H}>0$ when the meson's momentum $p$ is very small, while $\lambda_\theta^\text{H}<0$ when $p$ is large enough.
 As a comparison, we also study the case of momentum perpendicular to the magnetic field and calculated the spectral functions, $\lambda_\theta^\text{H}$, and $\lambda_\varphi^\text{H}$ as functions of $p$, $eB$, and temperature $T$.

 To compare with experiments, we consider the more realistic case with the direction of magnetic field fixed to the $y$-direction while the meson's momentum is determined by the transverse momentum $p_T$, the rapidity $Y$, and the azimuthal angle $\varphi$.
 For mesons with rapidity $Y=1$, our model prediction shows that $\lambda_\theta$ in the helicity frame decreases with increasing $p_T$, while $\lambda_\theta$ in the Collins-Soper frame is a decreasing (increasing) function of $p_T$ when $p_T<2$ GeV ($p_T>2$ GeV).
 These results qualitatively agree with experiments \cite{ALICE:2020iev}.
 Meanwhile, $\lambda_\varphi$ parameters in the helicity and Collins-Soper frames are nearly zero, which also coincide with experiments \cite{ALICE:2020iev} within uncertainties.
 However, we also find significant differences between our results for $\lambda_{\theta\varphi}^\text{H}$ and $\lambda_\theta^\text{EP}$ with experiments \cite{ALICE:2020iev, ALICE:2022dyy}.
-The difference may be because of the experiments measure $J/\psi$ at $2.5<Y<1$, while our model studies $0<Y<1$.
+The difference may be because of the experiments measure $J/\psi$ at $2.5<Y<4$, while our model studies at $0<Y<1$.
+As for why we do not consider the same rapidity interval as the experiment: it is because at the centre rapidity region $0<Y<1$, the $J/\psi$ production would be dominated by thermal processes of quark recombinations \cite{Braun-Munzinger:2000csl,ALICE:2022nfv}, which could be effectively described by our model.
+However, experiment results at $2.5<Y<4$ may be dominated by the initial hard processess\cite{Braun-Munzinger:2000csl,ALICE:2022nfv}, which is beyond the scope of our discussion.

+It should be emphasized that the spin alignment of vector meson may exhibit different behavior depending on the explicit type of meson.
+In our model, the meson's mass plays the role of energy scale and the spin alignment within our model only depends on the parameters, including the normalized magnetic field strength $eB/m^2$ and the normalized temperature $T/m$.
+For different species of mesons at the same temperature $T$ in a given magnetic field $eB$, these normalized parameters depend on meson's mass and thus the spin alignment may vary according to $m$.
+As shown in another recent work without magnetic field \cite{Sheng:2024kgg}, $\phi$ and $J/\psi$ mesons could have different preferences of longitudinal and transverse polarizations, respectively, which may qualitatively explain different behaviours of $\phi$ and $J/\psi$ mesons' spin alignments observed by the STAR and ALICE collaborations.